 COSE and JOSE have several options for signed, MACed and encrypted messages.
-EAT/CWT has the option to have no protection using UCCS and JOSE has a NULL protection option.
+JWT may use the JOSE NULL protection option.
 It is possible to implement no protection, sign only, MAC only, sign then encrypt and so on.
-All combinations allowed by COSE, JOSE, JWT, CWT, UCCS and UJCS are allowed by EAT.
+All combinations allowed by COSE, JOSE, JWT, and CWT are allowed by EAT.